vicscherman/RandomLessonAssigner/README.md

 # RandomLessonAssigner
-RandomlyAssigns You data structures/algorithms to review
+Randomly Assigns You data structures/algorithms to review